 Boston Red Sox – Matt Damon

 There are a lot of famous Boston Red Sox fans, with author Stephen King probably being the biggest fan of the bunch.
-But there are probably no more recognizable face among the group than actor Matt Damon.
+But there is probably no more a recognizable face among the group than actor Matt Damon.
 Dennis Leary and Mark Wahlberg just had no shot in the competition; only Damon’s good friend Ben Affleck could even come close.

 But given the choice between Damon and Affleck, it’s always Damon.
 The Good Will Hunting actor once told a great David Ortiz story illustrating why he believes Big Papi is the best Red Sox player of all time.